apostrophecms/apostrophe-documentation/howtos/getting-started/adding-editable-content-areas-to-your-page-templates.md

+---
-# Adding editable content areas to your page templates
+title: "Adding editable content areas to your page templates"
+---

 You'll notice that the various page templates, like `views/pages/default.html`, contain editable content areas.
 There are two basic types: regular areas and singletons.
 A regular area lets you add any number of rich text blocks, slideshows, videos, snippets, blog posts and other content types if the developer desires.
 A singleton displays just one "widget," such as a slideshow, of a fixed type at that particular point in the page.